ShlezingerLab/Adversarial_Sensitivity/README.md

 # ADVERSARIAL_SENSITIVTY

-Official repository - ON THE INTERPRETABLE ADVERSARIAL SENSITIVITY OF ITERATIVE OPTIMIZERS by Elad Sofer <elad.g.sofer@gmail.com> & Nir Shlezinger <nirshl@bgu.ac.il>
+Official repository - ON THE INTERPRETABLE ADVERSARIAL SENSITIVITY OF ITERATIVE OPTIMIZERS by Annonymous

 One can trigger each attack via running the command python main.py